• Work

 And we did it all with a pretty tight budget.

-OUR SOLUTION involved lashing giant posters to three-sided, freestanding frames, using camp rope for a scout-y aesthetic.
+involved lashing giant posters to three-sided, freestanding frames, using camp rope for a scout-y aesthetic.
 The pillars dotted the event site, and student ambassadors stood nearby and shared their stories directly with guests.

 We combined the available photos with brand assets in unexpected ways, choosing to tell our stories with whimsy rather than straight-forward documentation.
 Our pillars not only displayed the client’s successes, they helped brand the event space and provide opportunities to acknowledge sponsors.